 5. Connect with Recruiters and Headhunters Who Focus on Military to Civilian Transitions.

 Two of the key leaders in the field include Lucas Group and Bradley Morris.
 Lucas Group has helped 25,000 officers and technicians to transition from military service into civilian careers, usually matching more junior personnel with technical and sales roles, and senior personnel with director of business development roles.
 Bradley Morris is another military-focused headhunter that boasts a 96% customer satisfaction rate.

 Military veterans are known for precise communication, individual accountability, impeccable execution and natural leadership.
 Don't forget to showcase this during the interview.
 All four skills are in high demand, regardless of position.

-7. Network, network, network.
+7. Network, Network, Network.

 Instead, take time to know the person.
 Ask how they approached the transition from a military to civilian career.
-Only at the end of the conversation is it ok for you to ask whether or not they are aware of any job openings.
+Only at the end of the conversation is it OK for you to ask whether they are aware of any job openings.

 Lewis Lin is the CEO of Impact Interview.
 He has more than 10 years of experience in the career management industry.